Anton Hartman: Academic

-The cultural agenda of Afrikaner nationalism
+Role in the Perpetration of Apartheid and Afrikaner Nationalism

 Afrikaner nationalism was aimed at countering British imperialism in South Africa.
 It originated in the late 19th century and reached its zenith by about 1975.
-Afrikaans, the young language of a very diverse group of people, was the primary (but not exclusive) asset of Afrikaner nationalism.
-Tangible until at least the mid 20th century, British imperialism evaporated as Afrikaner nationalism and black nationalism took over.
+Tangible until at least the mid 20th century, British imperialism evaporated as Afrikaner nationalism took over.

 Afrikaner nationalism flourished in the organisations that sprouted from it.
 The Afrikaner Broederbond (AB, founded in 1918) was one such organisation.
 In English this can be translated to Brotherhood.
 It was a 'secret' and powerful Afrikaner men's society that exerted its influence in many spheres.
-Broederbonders who became prominent in the South African landscape included the industrialist Anton Rupert, poet and playwright N.P. van Wyk Louw, Nobel Peace Prize winner FW de Klerk, and Piet Meyer.
+Broederbonders who became prominent in the South African landscape included the industrialist Anton Rupert, poet and playwright N.P. van Wyk Louw, Nobel Peace Prize Winner and Apartheid era president FW de Klerk, and Piet Meyer.
 Meyer was appointed director-general of the SABC in 1959, the same year that he became chairperson of the AB.

 According to his diary Hartman, aged 33, was invited to join the AB on 29 February 1952.

-As a mother tongue Afrikaans speaker and deeply aware of his fellow Afrikaners’ perceived or real educational, cultural and economic inferiority he accepted this invitation.
-When he was a young employee at the SABC carefully selecting records to play on the air, he was already harnessing the uplifting that beautiful music could bring to very ordinary people in the remote rural areas of the expansive sub continent.
-By the time he was head of music or the principal conductor of the SABC he could build the biggest philharmonic orchestra south of the Sahara to a formidable entity.
-He also insisted on exposing South African audiences to art music of the 20th century.
-Like many of his ilk, Hartman summoned his own developing sophistication to serve a valid cause, albeit as a member of the AB.
+Over the next decade, Hartman rose to head of music and principal conductor of the SABC Philharmonic Orchestra, transforming it into the largest ensemble south of the Sahara.
+He programmed 20th-century art music alongside the traditional classical repertoire, commissioning new works by South African composers and introducing modern compositions—Stravinsky, Stockhausen and others—to local audiences.

+Yet Hartman’s work unfolded within an institution inseparable from the apartheid state.
+As a prominent member of the Afrikaner Broederbond, he actively supported a broadcasting system that served only white listeners: concerts, tours and broadcasts were organised exclusively for white communities, while black South Africans were denied access.
+His commitment to “uplifting” ordinary listeners applied solely to those classified as white under apartheid, effectively cementing the machinery that privileged Afrikaner culture and enforced racial segregation.
+In doing so, he lent his considerable influence to policies that oppressed non-white citizens: forced removals, restricted access to education and employment, and denial of political rights.
+At the same time, Afrikaner nationalism imposed its own constraints on white South Africans—particularly those who spoke English or resisted cultural conformity—requiring loyalty to a narrowly defined identity, limiting dissent even among whites and fostering suspicion toward anyone not embraced by the Broederbond’s ideals.
+Though Hartman’s musical leadership provided the foundations for South Africa’s professional orchestral scene, it did so by upholding a regime that both excluded non-white people and confined white people within the strictures of a nationalist agenda.